When Cecilia Dobrin’s flight is changed by her airline, she has to spend the night in New York. Does the airline owe her anything?

 A schedule change is definitely within Delta’s control.

 The airline offered to return your frequent flier miles, which didn’t really work for you.
-I contacted Delta on your behalf, and it agreed to cut you a check for $125, as long as you sent it a receipt for your hotel.
+(Here is our ultimate guide to travel loyalty programs.)
+My advocacy team and I contacted Delta on your behalf, and it agreed to cut you a check for $125, as long as you sent it a receipt for your hotel.
 That’s a much better offer, but I still think Delta can do better.

 When you land in New York, find the service desk and explain that you’re delayed overnight because of a schedule change.
 A representative may be able to find a flight that will get you home earlier, or offer you a voucher for a nearby hotel.